coderkarthiko/dl2/README.md

 ![](tfgan.gif)

 # GAT-dl2.ipynb
 My implementation of the GAN training algorithm using dl2.
-I only implement it for a single image from the MNIST data set.
-Training GANs is pretty hard.

 #### The GAN training algorithm from the original paper -

 ![](gan.png)

 # CNN-MLP-benchmarks-dl2.ipynb
 Implementation of CNN and MLP MNIST classifiers using dl2.
-Here, I compare the accuracy of various gradient descent optimizers for MLPs and CNNs.
+Here, I compare the accuracies of various gradient descent optimizers (SGD, Momentum, RMSprop, Adam and Adagrad).

 #### Different optimizers reach a local minima at different rates -

 ![](optims.gif)

 # LENET5-cifar10-dl2.ipynb
-LeNet-5 trained on the cifar10 dataset. cifar10 is a harder than MNIST (RGB instead of grayscale images and more variation).
+LeNet-5 trained on the cifar10 dataset.
 There are 10 classes and 60000 32x32x3 RGB images.
 I got a classification accuracy of about 60% after an hour and a half of training.
 We can get significantly better results using TensorFlow (94% accuracy in 2 minutes is possible with Google Colab’s TPUv2).
-I thought cifar10 was a toy dataset when I first learnt about it.
-Turned out I was wrong :')...getting 94+% accuracy (94% is the human benchmark) is VERY hard.

 #### The LeNet-5 CNN architecture -